coachshea/neo-pipe/readme.md

 ============

-The purpose of this plugin is to allow the user to send text through an external com and display the output in a scratch buffer.
+The purpose of this plugin is to allow the user to send text through an external command and display the output in a scratch buffer.
 Mappings are defined which can take an operator, work on a visual selection, or work on a line.
+This allows you to work in an ordinary vim buffer and use it as a repl, make changes to a database, etc.

 Dependencies
 ============